Ahmed Almomani, MDCardiology Interventional Cardiology

 Watchman is implanted into your heart in a one-time procedure.
 It’s a permanent device that doesn’t have to be replaced and can’t be seen outside the body.

 To implant Watchman, we will insert a narrow tube in the vein in the groin.
 Then we guide the Watchman into the left atrial appendage (LAA) of your heart.
 The procedure is done under general anesthesia and takes about an hour.
-Patients commonly stay in the hospital overnight and leave the next day.
+Patients usually stay in the hospital overnight and leave the next day.

 - The procedure minimally invasive and not surgical.